PRACTICE DIRECTION 12B – CHILD ARRANGEMENTS PROGRAMME

 The FHDRA may (where time for service on the respondent(s) has been abridged) take place within 4 weeks, but should ordinarily take place in week 5 following the issuing of the application; at the latest it will take place in week 6 following the issuing of the application.

-The respondent(s) shall have at least 10 working days' notice of the hearing where practicable, but the court may abridge this time.
+The respondent(s) shall have at least 14 days’ notice of the hearing where practicable, but the court may specify a shorter time.